CA-CST-SII/Software-Standards/Java_Standards.md

     ...
 }
 </pre>
-*Methods are separated by a blank line
+* Methods are separated by a blank line

-===Visibility===
+###Visibility###
 Java instance variables and methods have four levels of visibility: public, protected, package, and private.
 As visibility can have a big impact on maintainability of the software system, it is important to consider the following guidelines:
-*Variables should be declared as locally as possible *Variables and methods should have the least possible visibility *Public instance variables should be avoided at all costs *Protected instance variable should be avoided unless the instance variable is declared as final *The only public methods that a class exposes will be the methods of the interface it implements and methods exposing JavaBean properties.
+* Variables should be declared as locally as possible
+* Variables and methods should have the least possible visibility
+* Public instance variables should be avoided at all costs
+* Protected instance variable should be avoided unless the instance variable is declared as final
+* The only public methods that a class exposes will be the methods of the interface it implements and methods exposing JavaBean properties.

-==Application Logging==
+##Application Logging##
 Use Logback for logging when developing code.
 For more information on Logback logging, please check the Logback library at URL: http://Logback.qos.ch/index.html.
 Logback implements the SLF4J API and is very flexible.
 It can, via a configuration file, select log events and filtered content may be sent to different destinations.
 Follow proper error handling and error logging best practices.
 All exception handling should be logged to the application log and database log as appropriate.
 All log files should contain identifiable exceptions for operational debugging purposes.
 Errors should never be silently ignored.
 Below is a simple example of using Java util logging.
 <pre>
 package logging.example2;